kirillkravt/my-digital-garden-content/README.md

-# my-digital-garden-content
+# My Digital Garden Content
-Content repository for My Digital Garden - posts and projects from Obsidian
+This repository contains all posts and projects for my digital garden.